-We approached this study by first identifying 17 marketing best practices that all AEC firms should follow to maximize their website traffic and lead building potential.
-From there, we conducted our analysis of 100 AEC firm websites, reviewing each site individually to determine how well they met the predefined criteria.

-You'll find here a summary of the results and explanations of the significance of each best practice.
+We approached this study by first identifying 14 marketing best practices that all manufacturing firms should follow to maximize their website traffic and lead building potential.
+From there, we conducted our study of 100 manufacturing firm websites, reviewing each site individually to determine how well they met our predefined criteria.
+What you'll find here is a summary of the results as well as explanations of the significance of each best practice.